Cayuga Secondary School

 Cayuga Secondary School is a secondary school located at 70 Highway 54, Cayuga, Ontario, Canada.
 It is part of the Grand Erie District School Board.
-Cayuga Secondary School opened in 1963, under the name Cayuga Technical and Commercial High School since it did not offer a grade 13 program.
+Cayuga Secondary School opened in 1963, under the name Cayuga Technical and Commercial High School since it did not offer a grade 13 program at the time.
 It earned secondary school status in 1970.
 The students are from J. L. Mitchener, Rainham Central, Seneca Central Seneca Unity and Oneida Central public schools, Caledonia Centennial, as well as some students from the Six Nations Reserve and from the Catholic elementary school, St. Stephen's.
 The school currently has about 600 students enrolled.